rust-lang/rust/src/doc/guide-tasks.md

 ## Sharing without copying: Arc

-To share data between tasks, a first approach would be to only use channel as we have seen previously.
-A copy of the data to share would then be made for each task.
+To share data between threads, a first approach would be to only use channel as we have seen previously.
+A copy of the data to share would then be made for each thread.
 In some cases, this would add up to a significant amount of wasted memory and would require copying the same data more than necessary.

 To tackle this issue, one can use an Atomically Reference Counted wrapper (`Arc`) as implemented in the `sync` library of Rust.
-With an Arc, the data will no longer be copied for each task.
+With an Arc, the data will no longer be copied for each thread.
 The Arc acts as a reference to the shared data and only this reference is shared and cloned.

 Here is a small example showing how to use Arcs.
 We wish to run concurrently several computations on a single large vector of floats.
-Each task needs the full vector to perform its duty.
+Each thread needs the full vector to perform its duty.

 ```{rust,ignore}